This post contains affiliate links. If you buy through these links, I may earn a small commission.

-One of our favourite special dinners is when we make Japanese Chicken.
+One of our favourite special dinners is when we make this Japanese Chicken recipe.
 It’s zingy and just dang delicious.
 If I have a lot of chicken pieces, I just double the sauce recipe.

 The secret with this dish is to be sure to baste it several times.
-Since we raise meat birds, we often use our homegrown chicken for this meal.
+Since we raise our own chickens for meat, we often use our homegrown chicken for this meal.

 1 egg, beaten